 How is this applied in the world?

 Work from my group catalyzed a new industry of "Data Wrangling."
 A widely quoted statistic states that 80% of the time people spend in data analysis and AI projects involves wrangling data into shape—acquiring, transforming, blending and cleaning data from multiple sources to get it ready for analysis.
 My group pioneered the design of intelligent visual tools for data wrangling that make these tasks accessible to non-programmers.
-Based on our research, in 2012 we started a company called Trifacta, which is now the leader in the global data wrangling market.
+Based on our research, in 2012 we started a company called Trifacta(link is external), which is now the leader in the global data wrangling market.
 Trifacta's customers include major organizations across many sectors, ranging from global banks and healthcare companies, to NASA and the Centers for Disease Control and Prevention.

 Why is this area important to you?